bonny/WordPress-Simple-History/docs/readme.md

 ## Todo

+- [ ] "Edit page on Github" link does not work.
+- [ ] Automattic deploy using GitHub Actions.
+- [ ] Move all examples from examples file to inline docs and regenerate hooks docs.
 - [ ] Add link to Simple-History.com main site
 - [ ] Add syntax highlighting to documentation `apply_filters...` and examples.
-- [ ] Automattic deploy using GitHub Actions.